'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 It takes a while — a while filled up with a series of Janet!-Brad!-Dr. Scott! close-ups of our characters looking worriedly at a bell tower (Tyrion/Jon), or angrily at the Red Keep (Daenerys), or worriedly from the Red Keep (Cersei) — but eventually that bell gets rung.

 But Daenerys isn't having it.
 She's staring at the Red Keep like it just said something not-at-all-nice about her mother.
-Even as the bells ring across King's Landing, she and Drogon take off, and fly over the city (Drogon casts his shadow over its red-tile rooftops, just as in the visions experienced by both Daenerys and Bran in past seasons).
+Even as the bells ring across King's Landing, she and Drogon take off and fly over the city (Drogon casts his shadow over its red-tile rooftops, just as in the visions experienced by both Daenerys and Bran in past seasons).
 She flies toward the Red Keep — and for long seconds we assume she's just going to attack it directly, which would make more sense, but no. The show's giving her the Mad King edit, so she has Drogon start doing strafing runs through the city, burning both soldiers and citizens as she goes.

 Tyrion's horrified, Jon's confused, and Grey Worm ...
 Grey Worm sees Daenerys' gambit as an excuse to get his impale on.
 Jon tries to stop him, and the soldiers who follow him, but the battle is already joined.